AkiviliCode/Student-Management-System/README.md

 ## Project Requirements :
     1) MySql Installed with a user setup to access the database for the library
->(CHANGE THE USERNAME AND PASSWORD IN THE ABOVE PROGRAMS TO YOUR USERNAME AND PASSWORD )
+   >(INSERT THE DATABSE DETAILS IN THE ABOVE PROGRAM BEFORE EXECUTION )

     2) Tkinter ( python module)
         pip install tk